SpongePowered/SpongeDocs/source/server/spongineer/debugging.rst

     /******************************************************************************************************************************/

 This stacktrace contains the most important version numbers, as well some information about the phase the server was in.
 In this case a ``NullPointerException`` has been thrown during ``EntityTickPhase``.
-At this point its important to check which plugins are involved with the crash.
-This requires some research as you have to match the package names with mod names (Also check the ``Caused by`` blocks).
+At this point it's important to check which plugins are involved with the crash.
+This requires some research as you have to match the package names with mod names; checking the ``Caused by`` blocks may also help.

 * ``java`` classes can be ignored during the error search.
 * ``net.minecraft`` is the vanilla Minecraft code.
-If only these elements are present, its either a Minecraft bug or a really nasty one (I explain those later).
+If only these elements are present, it's either a Minecraft bug or a really nasty one (these are explained later).
 * ``org.spongepowered`` is from Sponge itself, having only these and Minecraft packages present usually indicates a Sponge bug (or a nasty one).
 The :doc:`bugreport` chapter explains where to report bugs.
 * Other classes have to be mapped to their mods by hand.
 In this case there is an entry ``com.example.extendedaiplugin``